triton-inference-server/pytriton/docs/deploying_models.md

 ### Multi-instance model inference

-Multi-instance model inference is a mechanism for loading multiple instances of the same model and call them alternately (to hide transfer overhead).
+Multi-instance model inference is a mechanism for loading multiple instances of the same model and calling them alternately (to hide transfer overhead).

-With `Triton` class it can be realized by providing the list of multiple inference callables to `Triton.bind` in the `infer_func` parameter.
+With the `Triton` class, it can be realized by providing the list of multiple inference callables to `Triton.bind` in the `infer_func` parameter.

 The example presents multiple instances of the Linear PyTorch model loaded on separate devices.

 First, define the wrapper class for the inference handler.
-The class initialization receive a model and device as the arguments.
+The class initialization receives a model and device as arguments.
 The inference handling is done by method `__call__` where the `model` instance is called:

 ```python